Pakistan’s exports to India grow 1pc in 8 months

 The exports of oil seeds and oleaginous fruits also increased by 643 percent, from $1.689 million to $12.548 million whereas the exports of plants, pharmacy, perfume and insecticides increased by 8.35 percent, from $1.497 million to $1.622 million.

-Meanwhile, the commodities that contributed positively growth in external trade included Maize (corn) imports of which grew from US $2.529 million last year to US $7.750 million during the current fiscal year, showing increase of 206.50 percent.
+Meanwhile, the commodities that contributed positively growth in external trade included maize (corn) imports of which grew from $2.529 million last year to $7.750 million during the current fiscal year, showing increase of 206.50 percent.

 The imports of oil seeds and oleaginous fruits NES also increased by 29.16 percent, from $12.394 million to $16.009 million whereas the imports of fats of bovine animals increased by 20.26 percent, from $5.360 million to $6.446 million.